Recruiting employees on the basis of green working conditions

 Pension law, Oysterwijck College/Akkermans & Partners

-Labour Law Association
+Member of the Labour Law Association

-Association Civil servant & Law
+Member of the Association Civil Servants & Law

-Disciplinary Judge Royal Dutch Hockey Association (KNHB)
+Disciplinary judge Royal Dutch Hockey Association (KNHB)

 Dutch